-Asians place a high premium on “paleness.”
+Some asians place a high premium on “paleness.”
 After all, they spend an estimated $18 billion a year to appear pale.
-If the term seems awkward, it is justly so.
-In the western world, paleness is often synonymous with ill-health.
+This may be surprising to some, as in the western world, paleness is often synonymous with ill-health.

-In Asia, however, “paleness,” or “fair complexion” is highly valued.
+In Asia, however, “paleness,” or a “fair complexion,” is highly valued.
 Just ask me.
 I grew up in a culture where fair complexion is perceived to be more desirable.
 It is synonymous with beauty and grace.
-But poor me, I was scrawny as a child and unfortunately, tan or what they call, “dark-skinned.”
+But poor me, I was scrawny as a child, and unfortunately, I was tan, or what they call “dark-skinned.”

 It didn’t take much intuition (and children have an innate endowment of this quality) to know that I was not considered “pretty.”
-Many times, compliments were passed onto my fairer friends that left me standing there, looking like a dark ugly duckling.
+Many times, compliments were passed onto my fairer friends while I was left standing there, looking like a dark ugly duckling.

 But why the emphasis on being white of complexion?
 The simple answer is in a deeply-held belief, right or wrong, that has a long history dating back to the Han Dynasty.